We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 TAKA Jewellery’s extensive range of jewellery items and designs consist of classic solitaires for everyday wear, to coloured gemstones and designer statement pieces for parties or functions.
 Most recently, the brand launched its 916/999 Gold collection at competitive prices, once again ascertaining its promise in providing value for money jewellery to customers.

-Apart from the local retail scene, TAKA Jewellery is also an active participant in the international wholesale market, being one of the biggest exporter of diamond jewellery from Singapore.
+Apart from the local retail scene, TAKA Jewellery is also an active participant in the international wholesale market, being one of the biggest exporters of diamond jewellery from Singapore.
 TAKA Jewellery participates actively in key global exhibitions and fairs such as the Hong Kong Jewellery & Gem Fair, MidEast Jewellery Fair (Sharjah, UAE) and Baselworld Watch and Jewellery Show.

 TAKA Jewellery operates in the way many US jewelers work.
 Instead of offering fulling mounted rings, they help you find the diamond first then match it with the setting of your choice.
 This is how it works when you buy online.
 While secret shopping in Hong Kong, Australia and Singapore we’ve found that jewellers that operate like that tend to take at least one week to assemble the ring.
 TAKA manages to do it within 24-36 hours.